Omni Calculator logo

 What are the 4 averages?

-The four averages are the mean, median, mode, and range.
-The mean is what you typically think as the average - found by summing all values and dividing the sum by the number of values.
-The median is the middle value of the set (or the average of the two middle values if the set is even).
-The mode is the piece of data that occurs the most, and the range is the difference between the highest and lowest values.
+The four so-called averages are the mean, median, mode, and range.
+The mean is what you typically think as the average — found by summing all values and dividing the sum by the number of values.
+The median is the middle value of the set (or the average of the two middle values if the set has an even number of elements).
+The mode is the most frequent piece of data, and the range is the difference between the highest and lowest values.

 Why do we calculate average?

-We calculate averages because they are a very useful way to present a large amount of data.
+We calculate averages because they are a useful, handy, and quick way to describe large data.
 Instead of having to trawl through hundreds or thousands of pieces of data, we have one number that succinctly summarises the whole set.
 While there are some problems with averages, such as outliers showing an inaccurate average, they are useful to compare data at a glance.

 Why are averages misleading?